Grief support and bereavement services are available for family, friends and co-workers

 How you go through the grief process may be different than other members of your family or friends.
 There is no right or wrong way to grieve your loss, or time limit on how long you will grieve.

-The Caring Circle bereavement care program offers a variety of comprehensive resources and opportunities to support you during your grief.
-Bereavement staff members are available at any time in your grief process.
-There are anticipatory grief programs available before your loved one dies through Caring Circle and Lory's Place.
-These programs support and guide children, adults, and families before or after the death of a loved one from a life-limiting disease, illness, or injury.
-There are also bereavement support materials and programs that can help you for months after your loved one dies.
+The Caring Circle bereavement support program offers a variety of comprehensive resources and opportunities to support you during your grief journey.
+Bereavement coordinators are available to offer grief support.
+Bereavement services are available to children, adults, and families before or after the death of a loved one.

 - Individual sessions